Humanitarian and Development

 Association Burkinabé de Curage et de Nettoyage

-Sylvain d'Almeida, its founder, worked for many years in Veolia's cleansing business.
-Using his experience and the help of a network of former colleagues, he set up a project to collect organic waste and turn it into compost for agricultural use in Ouagadougou.
-He received a grant from the PS-Eau program to carry out a feasibility study before rolling out his project, which from the very beginning received the support of the Veolia Foundation.
+Sylvain d'Almeida, its founder, worked for many years in Veolia’s Environmental Services.
+With the help of his expertise and a network of former colleagues, he set up a project for the collection and agricultural recycling of organic waste in Ouagadougou.
+He also received a grant from the PS-Eau programme to carry out a feasibility study, before implementing his project, supported from the outset by the Veolia Foundation.

 A well‑advanced project

-The association now has three hectares of land just outside Ouagadougou and has built the necessary infrastructure for its project: office, sorting shed, composting ponds, wastewater ponds, and a waste storage area.
-Some of the equipment was purchased in 2012 with the help of the Veolia Foundation, including a collection truck.
-Women have been identified to collect sanitation waste using carts and wheelbarrows.
+The association owns three hectares of land on the outskirts of Ouagadougou and has built the necessary infrastructure to carry out its project: office, sorting shed, composting ponds, wastewater storage ponds and waste storage area.
+Some of the equipment was purchased in 2012 with the help of the Veolia Foundation, in particular a collection truck.
+Women have been chosen to collect sanitation waste using carts and wheelbarrows.